pderichai/uw-nlp-capstone/index.md

   vice versa.
   * Hard to tell if the gain is from human attention or multitasking if we deal with the last con by multitasking.

+#### Do PTB Parsers Generalize to the PTB?

+Pros:
+  * Of great importance to the NLP community (particularly those working on syntactic parsing).
+Past trends in NLP mostly saw datasets being constructed and used for (literal) decades---how much have we overfit in the interim?
+  * Relatively straightforward to conduct the experiment, and the results are interesting regardless of the outcome.
+Cons:
+  * Requires lots of manual labor (manually annotating parse trees), which may be a bit boring.
+  * It might be hard to run some of the older parsers (especially the non-neural ones...)